nedap/archie/README.md

 ## Status

-The project is used in production in an EHR systems and completely or nearly completely implements the standards for all describedfeatures.
+The project is used in production in an EHR systems and completely or nearly completely implements the standards for all described features.
 Of course there are many parts that can be extended and improved.

 ## Contributions